 “I’ll launch only when my product is highly feature-rich.”

 At every stage of product development, it might feel like what has been built is not enough, “We need more power, Scotty!”.
 Also, the realization that all funds have been exhausted in the process of developing the product and its several features is the worst nightmare for any founder.
 This is where the power of a Minimum Viable Product (MVP) kicks in.
 It is crucial to scope your MVP and take it to the market on time.
+There is a separate article explaining 5 key technology decisions to build a scalable MVP capable of handling the exponential demand growth.

-Here’s a quick cheat-sheet to channel your MVP scoping:
+Here’s a quick cheat sheet to channel your MVP scoping:

 - Identify the type of users that will use your system – the user personas (keep this to the bare minimum).